-Begin your Canadian Practical Nurse Registration Examination (CPNRE) application by logging into your SALPN Member Portal.
-Look for the following option upon logging in.
+Begin your Canadian Practical Nurse Registration Examination (CPNRE) application by creating an account or logging into your Member Portal.
+Once logged in, look for the following option.

 The SALPN requires all CPNRE applicants (SK Graduates only) to:

 - enter your PN education program information and upload a copy of your official transcript (your CPNRE application cannot be submitted without the transcript)